Zialus/picard/ASSO-DOCS/Relatorio1.md

 ![logo](https://picard.musicbrainz.org/static/img/picard-icon-large.svg)

 ### Group Elements

+-   Dinis Costa
+-   Paula Giesta
+-   Raul Ferreira
 -   Tiago Martins
-- Raul Ferreira
-- Paula Giesta
-- Dinis Costa
 -   Saúl Costa

 ### Description

-[MusicBrainz Picard] (http://picard.musicbrainz.org) is a software application used to identify, tag and organize locally stored music collections.
-It is developed mainly by the San Luis Obispo, CA, USA based, tax-exempt and not-for-profit [MetaBrainz Foundation] (https://metabrainz.org).
+[MusicBrainz Picard](http://picard.musicbrainz.org) is a software application used to identify, tag and organize locally stored music collections.
+It is developed mainly by the San Luis Obispo, CA, USA based, tax-exempt and not-for-profit [MetaBrainz Foundation](https://metabrainz.org).
 It is also free and open source software (FOSS), written in Python.

 The program uses the existing metadata and/or the acoustic fingerprint stored in local music files and compares it to the MusicBrainz database.
 The database is maintained by the community, therefore many songs might not yet be in the database, so the mission of tagging the music file is up to the end user.
 Of course, the more information the database has about a particular recording, the more information it can display in the music file.

 Outside the online functionalities, it is a normal album-oriented tag editor, with support for various plugins and services, supporting virtually every music file format and its respective metadata container, be it open-source or commercial, lossy or lossless, physical release or digital download.

 The name chosen for the software is a homage to Captain Jean-Luc Picard, the main character in the popular 1987-1994 sci-fi series Star Trek: The Next Generation, portrayed by Sir Patrick Stewart, OBE.

 ### Requirements